50 spook-tacular DIY Halloween decorating ideas

 Host a horror movie night

 Turn your living room into a seriously scary home cinema for Halloween.
-Layer up the sofa with dark velvet, cushions, hang vintage nets and cardboard cut-out bats at the window and dress the fireplace with 'haunted house'-style props such as scary photo frames, skulls and black feathery crows.
+Layer up the sofa with dark velvet cushions, hang vintage net curtains and cardboard cut-out bats at the window.
+Dress the fireplace with haunted house-style props such as scary photo frames, skulls and black feathery crows.
 Then, turn out the electric lamps, light lots of candles and let the 'fright night' movie marathon begin.

 Decorate a haunted tree

-The next time you head out for country walk bring home a fallen branch to decorate with Halloween decorations.
-Spray paint the piece black or purple and then use it as a 'wildwood' backdrop to hang decorative ghosts, tombstones and spooky sign ornaments made from salt-dough or bought from the shops.
+The next time you head out for a country walk, bring home a fallen branch to decorate with Halloween decorations.
+Spray paint the twigs black or purple, then use it as a 'wildwood' backdrop to hang decorative ghosts, tombstones and spooky sign ornaments.

 Make pumpkin jam jar lanterns

 Turn jam jars into jack-o'-lanterns for a safe alternative to the real thing.
 They make a warming glow and are especially cute as nightlights for children if you are decorating their bedroom for Halloween.
-Choose small jars and paste pieces orange tissue to the outside with PVA or craft glue.
-Cut shapes from black tissue paper or card for their cheeky 'jack-o'-lantern' faces.
-Once dry pop in a battery operated flameless candle.
+Choose small jars and paste pieces of orange tissue paper to the outside with PVA or craft glue.
+Cut shapes from black tissue paper or lightweight card for their cheeky jack-o'-lantern faces.
+Once dry, pop in a battery-operated candle.

 Bring skeletons out of the closet

-Whether you choose a terrifying skull head as a chilling centrepiece or add a lifesize dancing skeleton in your porch, these bony bodies make marvellous Halloween decorations as their deathly shape and form have a spine-chilling impact.
-For super scary scenes combine them with candles and cobwebs.
-Or, for a lighter and humorous twist make them pose in everyday situations or dress them up in hats and accessories.
+Whether you choose a terrifying skull as a chilling centrepiece or place a lifesize dancing skeleton in your porch, bony bodies make marvellous Halloween decorations as their deathly forms have a spine-chilling impact.
+For super-scary scenes, combine them with candles and cobwebs.
+Or, for a humorous twist, make them pose in everyday situations or dress them up in hats and accessories.

 Dance around an enchanted cauldron

-During Halloween decorating outside can be as important as in, so be sure to light this fantasy spherical firepit on the night of October 31st to set your garden apart from the neighbours.
+During Halloween, be sure to light this fantasy spherical firepit on the night of 31 October to set your garden apart from the neighbours.
 Fairies and pixies are carved out of the iron globe to create an enchanted forest scene as it burns, which then casts bewitching shadows bursting with atmosphere onto floors and walls around the garden.

 Set a devilish dinner table

-Decorate the dining room with eerie and interesting illustrated dinnerware.
-Theses wicked plates feature a different Halloween-inspired skull image on each surface – deadly has never been so debonair!
-Pair with black and white tableware for a classic, monochrome look, or with white and gold for an elegant take on a Halloween table scene.
+Decorate the dining room with eerie illustrated dinnerware.
+These wicked plates feature a different Halloween-inspired skull image on each surface – deadly has never been so debonair!
+Pair with black and white tableware for a classic, monochrome look, or with white and gold for an elegant take on a Halloween table scheme.

 Go for a ghostly white theme

 Orange and black not your scene?
-Go for a ghostly Halloween decorating theme of white instead.
-For a hair-raising haunted house vibe look for vintage books, faded handwritten letters and eerie black and white photographs and then layer them in amongst white church candles and antique bottles.
-Finish with white roses and a dressing of faux cobwebs and spiders.
-Mottled pumpkins in rose gold and white will add a touch of glamour.
+Go for a ghostly decorating theme of white instead.
+For a hair-raising haunted house vibe, look for vintage books, faded handwritten letters and black and white photographs, then layer them in among white church candles and antique bottles.
+Finish with white roses and a sprinkling of faux cobwebs and spiders.
+Mottled metallic pumpkins and white will add a touch of glamour.

 Serve spine-tingling refreshments

 Let your friends pick their poison by creating devilish drinks.
-Look out for interesting bottles and then fill them with bright coloured fruit juice.
-Or, turn glass drinks dispensers into cauldrons full of vibrant potion punch complete with floating props inside.
+Look out for interesting bottles, then fill them with brightly coloured fruit juice.
+Alternatively, turn glass drinks dispensers into cauldrons full of vibrant potion punch complete with floating props inside.
 Stick on labels that have nasty names like 'bat blood' and 'vampire venom' and use corks as stoppers.
-Finish with cobweb-covered glassware using candyfloss.
+Finish with cobweb-covered glassware made from candyfloss.

 Conjure up a moonlit mural